-These simple, eco-friendly driving and vehicle maintenance tips aren’t just better for the planet.
+These simple, driving and vehicle maintenance tips aren’t just better for the planet.
 You are also likely to save money on fuel, vehicle repairs, and tire replacement.
 And these practices typically enhance your safety on the road.
 Yes, some of these tips offer subtle differences in fuel economy.
-Every bit is worthwhile to your wallet, and you can save up to buy that electric car, abandon ICE-based driving, and make a huge difference for the planet.
+Every bit is worthwhile to your wallet, and you can save up to buy that electric car, abandon ICE-based driving, and reduce your environmental impact on the planet.

 Ease Up on the Pedal